RishabhMahajan1250/Tech_artist_proj/README.md

 - **Lane-switch smoke burst** — stylized smoke effect triggers on each lane change
 ### ✨ VFX & Particle Systems
 - Added stylised smoke-based trail effects for lane switch feedback and on car exhaust
+### 🎥 Camera
+- A simple camera that follows the car with slight dampening to give a fun arcade feel was added
 ---

 ## ⚙️ Optimization Decisions